Sleep Studies

 - After your test, you will return your kit by mail.

-The role of our sleep doctor
+The role of our sleep provider

 A common treatment for sleep apnea is continuous positive airway pressure (CPAP) therapy.
 While you sleep, a CPAP machine provides mild air pressure through a device like a mask to keep your airways open.
 Other recommendations may include lifestyle changes and special mouthpieces that you wear while you sleep.